Anne of Green Gables: The Musical

-Anne Of Green Gables: The Musical is a musical based on the 1908 novel Anne of Green Gables by Lucy Maud Montgomery.
-The book was written by Don Harron exclusively, the music by Norman Campbell and the lyrics in a joint venture by Don Harron, Norman Campbell, Elaine Campbell and Mavor Moore.
-The musical was Canada's longest-running musical, having been performed annually from its opening in 1965 until 2019, with the planned 2020 and 2021 productions cancelled due to the COVID-19 pandemic.
-In March 2014, it was officially recognized as the longest running annual musical theatre production in the world by Guinness World Records.
+Anne Of Green Gables – The Musical is a musical based on the 1908 novel Anne of Green Gables by Lucy Maud Montgomery.
+The book was written by Don Harron exclusively, the music by Norman Campbell and the lyrics in a joint venture by Harron, Norman Campbell, Elaine Campbell and Mavor Moore.
+It has been Canada's longest-running musical, performed annually from its opening in 1965 until 2019, with the planned 2020 and 2021 productions cancelled due to the COVID-19 pandemic.
+In March 2014, it was officially recognised as the longest running annual musical theatre production in the world by Guinness World Records.

-Anne returned to the Charlottetown Festival stage for the 2022 season, however organizers announced late in the year that the show would be produced only in alternating years from then on.
+Anne returned to the Charlottetown Festival stage for the 2022 season, however organisers announced late in the year that the show would be produced only in alternating years from then on.
 The musical is planned to return in 2024, coinciding with the 150th anniversary of Montgomery's birth.

 Productions and background

 Background

-The idea for the musical version of the book came about when the Campbells (Norman and Elaine) visited Don Harron, and he gave them the book Anne of Green Gables, suggesting that it would make a musical.
-The three prepared a musical version, which was broadcast in 1956 on the Canadian Broadcasting Corporation as a television movie.
+In 1956, Don Harron, Norman Campbell, and Elaine Campbell adapted Anne of Green Gables into a live musical special for the Canadian Broadcasting Corporation.
+In 1958, a second production of their musical was broadcast.

-Mavor Moore, the founding artistic director of Charlottetown's Confederation Centre of the Arts, used a song from that Green Gables TV movie in the inaugural variety performance.
-Queen Elizabeth II was in the audience.
-A stage version was then written, with the premiere in 1965 at the Charlottetown Festival.
+Mavor Moore, the founding artistic director of Charlottetown's Confederation Centre of the Arts, used the title song from that special in the inaugural variety performance in 1964, which was attended by Queen Elizabeth II.
+Following the concert, the Queen, declaring Anne of Green Gables as one of her favourite books, enquired about the rest of the show, sparking the collaboration of Don Harron, Norman Campbell, and Elaine Campbell with Moore in adapting the beloved novel into a stage musical.
+It premiered in 1965 at the Charlottetown Festival.